 - Let mixture cool for 5-10 minutes, until it starts to get syrupy.

-- Drop by small spoonfuls onto parchment paper and let cool.
+- Drop small spoonfuls onto parchment paper on your countertop, and let cool.

 - Dust with slippery elm bark, or at the very least, cornstarch, potato starch, or tapioca starch to absorb condensation and prevent them from sticking together in storage.

-Use as needed to sooth sore, itchy throats, and coughing.
+- Use as needed to soothe sore, itchy throats and coughing.